mattastica/scroll_blocker/README.md

 # Scroll Blocker

 A tiny macOS menu bar app that **blocks all scroll wheel events**.
-It exists because I play generals.io with a mouse, and accidental scrolling can ruin a match.
+It exists so that when I play [generals.io](generals.io) with a mouse, accidental scrolling does not ruin a match.
 Scroll Blocker sits quietly in the menu bar and prevents scroll input system‑wide while it runs.

 ![Menu bar icon](docs/menu.png)